Trustpilot

 Nelson's Dockyard, English Harbour

-Meander around the lush gardens at leisure and learn about the dockyard's history via informative signage throughout the grounds.
-Alternatively book a guided tour via the front desk whereby a knowledgeable member of staff will tell you stories of the dockyard while accompanying you through the grounds.
+Meander around the lush gardens at leisure and learn about the dockyard's history via informative signage.
+Alternatively book a guided tour via the front desk whereby a member of staff will lead you around the grounds telling you interesting stories of the dockyard.

 Clarence House